palantirnet/drupal-rector/README.md

 ## Development environment

-We recommend using Gitpod, a full development environment in the cloud.
+You may use Gitpod, a full development environment in the cloud.
 <br>
 Click on this button to start -
 <br>